ManalKhAlbahar/-advanced-js-reading-notes/30-prep-and-tdd.md

 placed.

-For more details see [useReducer hook](https://codefellows.github.io/common_curriculum/data_structures_and_algorithms/Code_401/class-30/resources/Hashtables.html).
+For more details see [Hashtables](https://codefellows.github.io/common_curriculum/data_structures_and_algorithms/Code_401/class-30/resources/Hashtables.html).

 ### *What is a HashTable Data Structure*